miklevin/MikeLev.in/_posts/2023-03-05-consulting-with-the-new-bing-on-how-to-go-viral.md

 ---
 date: 2023-03-05
 title: Consulting With The New Bing On How to Go Viral
-permalink: /blog/consulting-with-the-new-bing-on-how-to-go-viral/
 headline: "Creating Viral Content: 6 Tips for Success"
 description: This blog post provides advice on how to create content that will go viral, from using visuals and interactive content to understanding the target audience.
 I researched six articles on the topic, covering topics such as quality content, platform optimization, and evoking high-arousal emotions.
 This post is a great resource for anyone looking to create content that will have an impact.
 keywords: consulting, Bing, go viral, visuals, interactive content, target audience, quality content, platform optimization, high-arousal emotions, longform content, Excel, Google Sheets, Python, Linux, LinkedIn, YouTube, Reddit, create content, viral content, strategies, optimize, understanding, works best
-categories: youtube, python, excel, linux, bing
+categories: python, linux, youtube, strategies, bing, excel
+permalink: /blog/consulting-with-the-new-bing-on-how-to-go-viral/
 layout: post
 ---

 How can I publish in order to teach people this in such a way is it is sure to go viral. keep in mind the target audience of folks who can do incredible technical things in Excel and Google Sheets but have not taken that next step onto Pytnon on Linux even though they can now by running JuputerLab unde Linux under Windows now with WSL and magic install scripts.
 They can start using Python on a real Linux server and take the first major step to real 24x7 automation without having dependencies on cloud platforms or proprietary systems.
 Make that argument for an audience of people who are right on the edge of taking that step and tell me where to use the message.